rake5k/dropbox-browser-mui/README.md

 Creates Docker image archive based on the `build` directory, which then can be loaded into the Docker daemon via `docker load < result`.
 It can then be run with `docker run -p 3000:80
 <image>:<tag>`.

-## References

-For further details about the project setup, see the [Create React App docs](https://cra.link/).